 Consultants and Specialists working in hospitals make a considerable amount more than trainee dentists.
 Starting salaries for consultant specialists are around £75,000 per year, rising to £100,000.
 Of course, this all is relative to the experience of the consultant and their specialism.
 Those who specialise in more than one area will inevitably have the potential to earn more.

-Dental care professionals working for the NHS are paid all subject to a pay scale.
-More qualified professionals are paid in a different band to newly qualified professionals.
 The potential for progression lies largely with the professional, and it is dependent on their willingness to progress.
 Further training will lead to more responsibility and allow for progression up the pay scale.

 The salaries vary per band and can increase quite dramatically.
 For example, band 1 employees, such as clinical support workers, are paid between £15,100 and £15,300 per year.
 However, band 2 professionals can earn up to £17,800.
 Each band is also split into points, which allows for a large degree of progression within the pay scale.
 The highest paid dental health practitioners, dental laboratory managers, are paid up to £67,805.